szgaljic/f6/content/docs/foundations/risk.md

 ## Examples

-Success requires balancing short-term goals with long-term sustainability, particularly when managing change.
 Decisions made today can influence flexibility, maintainability, and operational efficiency for years to come.
 Here are a few more real world examples of risk and possible trade-offs.

 ### Market Shift from B2B to B2C